 And that mild curiosity quickly turned into a three-week gashapon-cranking frenzy.

 When you walk into a shop and see this many gashapon machines lined up, that 5-year old inside you wakes up and starts doing cartwheels.
 Do you really need any of these things?
 No, of course not.
 But it’s not about need, it’s about want.
 And a pocket full of 100-yen coins can take you pretty far into the land of excess.

 I feel like gashapon machines are the Japanese gateway drug into hardcore gambling.
 There are a ton of pachinko parlours in Japan, and I’m sure this is where that urge to spin the wheel (or dial) all stems from-these innocuous vending machine toys.

 As you can see, some of the machines have seen better days.
 These machines look so banged up and mangled!

 So what sorts of things can one find in these machines?
 Everything from anime cartoon character swag (stickers, keychains, and figurines) to the most bizarre and whimsical thingamajigs imaginable.
-We aren’t so familiar with anime cartoons, so we aimed for the items that most caught our eye.
+We aren’t so familiar with anime cartoons.
+So we just aimed for the items that most caught our eye.
 And trust me, these aren’t even scratching the surface of some of the weird and bizarre items we saw!

 The capsules look like this: